hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 <http://blog.plasticscm.com/2010/11/version-control-timeline.html> <!-- .element: class="attribution" -->

 note:
-Back to my Git course.
-What was right in front of us according to my students in this timeline picture?
+Back to the Git course I was teaching.
+Just like the decoy car, what was right in front of us, according to my students in this timeline picture?

+Recall that I had focused on the events of the year 2005, but instead my students were drawn to the 'gap' that followed.
-Well, at the end of one particular course day, a student came to me with a question.
+One of them came to me with a question about that 'gap'.
 And she said: "Git is great and all that, but what's gonna be the **next** big thing?"
 "It looks like nothing has happened in Version Control world for over ten years!"

+And that was a very good question.
 I told her:

 * we're quite sure that distributed version control systems like Git and Mercurial will be around for much longer.